-Rain events – Chicago Design Storm
+Rain Events – Chicago Design Storm

 A design rain event is a synthetic rain event created in order to simulate a critical condition for the design of a given structure or measure (e.g. a stormwater drainage system or a culvert).
 The Chicago Design Storm (CDS) is a widely used method for generating design storms for urban applications.
 It relies on an analytical curve that is normally fitted to an observed IDF curve, i.e. a curve describing the relationship between Intensity, Duration and Frequency observed in the rainfall record of a local rain gauge with high temporal resolution.
 For the analytical curve we use the Sherman equation (Sherman, 1931):